sccn/sccn.github.io/plugins/nsgportal/Registering-at-NSG.md

 ---
 layout: default
-parent: nsgportal
+parent: NSGportal
 grand_parent: Plugins

-title: Registering on NSG
+render_with_liquid: false

-long_title: Registering on NSG
+title: Registering-at-NSG
-nav_order: 1
+long_title: Registering-at-NSG
 ---
 There are two ways to access to NSG: via NSG portal and through the command line interface NSG-R. The latter one uses its core curl commands to communicate with NSG and is the interface used by the nsgportal plug-in.
 Since both ways are interfaces to NSG, If you have already registered to NSG, you can use the same login and password for NSG-R. For the REST interface, refer to the [NSG REST documentation](https://nsgr.sdsc.edu:8443/restusers/documentation).